 With the holiday of love just a few days away, you are probably focused on making the people in your personal life feel appreciated.
 When the roses and chocolate are behind you, you may want to turn your attention to your convenience store staff.
-According to a recent Gallup poll, only about a third of employees feel like they regularly receive recognition for doing their jobs well.
+Studies suggest that only about a third of employees feel like they regularly receive recognition for doing their jobs well.
 By and large, employees seem to feel like their best efforts are ignored, which naturally leads to reduced productivity and poor morale.
 This negativity will naturally make its way to your customers and your bottom line.
-Here are some ideas to turn that around.
+Check out these ideas to turn that around.

 Give Them Their Day…

 What Valentine’s Day is to your loved ones, Employee Appreciation Day is to your employees – a single day to make up for all the days you didn’t quite show them how much they mean to you.
-Observed on the first Friday of every March, Employee Appreciation Day was created to help managers pay homage to their most important asset – their employees.
-Do something special for your convenience store staff on this day – it can be as simple as a personal note written to each staff member or more elaborate, such as providing meals for each shift.
+Observed on the first Friday of every March, Employee Appreciation Day was created to help managers express their gratitude to their most important asset – their employees.
+Do something special for your convenience store staff on this day – it can be as simple as a personal note written to each staff member or something more elaborate, such as providing meals for each shift.

 …And Make Every Day Count